abhishek-x/web-carbon/README.md

 With every web page generating 1.76g of carbon emissions, the cumulative effect of our online activities becomes a significant environmental concern. it's an energy-hungry colossus, consuming over 416.2 TWh annually—surpassing the entire electricity consumption of the United Kingdom.

-`WebCarbon` is a Chrome Browser's extension, designed for tracking and calculating the CO2e emissions from your daily browsing, offering a real-time audit of your digital carbon footprint.
+`WebCarbon` is a Chrome Browser extension, designed for tracking and calculating the CO2e emissions from your daily browsing, offering a real-time audit of your digital carbon footprint.

 ![UI](ui.png)